WHAT MAKES US UNIQUE

 - Language through learning

 - Moving and expressing oneself using one’s body

 That being said, skills are not taught in isolation.
 We use an integrated approach to curriculum so that children see the direct application of these skills in their learning.
 We provide opportunities for experiences that help children learn concepts about the social world and master important skills.
 Experiences are meaningful for children when they build on each other and lead to new experiences and further learning.

 The principles of our approach are based on a coherent set of values and goals for optimum development and anchored in knowledge of processes of growth.
-We put an emphasis on interaction with the environment, and environment of children, adults, and the material world.
+We put an emphasis on interaction with the the world around them both outdoors and in the classroom.